WVURAIL/dspira-lessons/_posts/2020-11-12-RaspberryPi-OsInstall.md

 Figure 5:  Raw Radio Observations of the Sky.
 First Observations
-When you’ve completed the horn construction, you’ll need to first look at the ground to calibration the observations.
+When you’ve completed the horn construction, you’ll need to first look at the ground to calibrate the observations.
 The calibration consists of two observations.
 The Hot load is the ground, which has a temperature of about 280 Kelvin.
 You will need to set the elevation to -90 degrees and set the Record mode to “Average”.
-What about a minute.
+Wait about a minute.
 Set the Observing mode to “Hot/Cold”, then change the record mode to “Save” to save the Hot load observation.
 A red line will appear where the average line was.
 Set the observing mode back to “Survey” and then set the recording mode to “WAIT”.

 The empty sky is very cold, only about 10 Kelvin (-440 F, -260 C).